1997 San Francisco 49ers season: NFC Divisional Game vs. (6) Minnesota Vikings

-NFC Championship Game vs. Green Bay Packers
+NFC Championship Game vs. (2) Green Bay Packers

 The 49ers and Packers met in the playoffs for the 3rd year in a row, and for the 3rd year in a row, the Packers defeated the 49ers.
 The 49ers were battling multiple injuries in the game, including missing star wide receiver Jerry Rice.
 The lack of depth on offense showed throughout the game, as the offense generated just 3 points.
 The only touchdown of the game for the 49ers was Chuck Levy's 95-yard kick return for a touchdown.
 But by then, the Packers had a commanding 23–10 lead in the 4th quarter.
 With the loss, the 49ers finished the year at 14–4.
+The 49ers were very bad losing.
+But, in 1998 are in the playoffs the 7th consecutive time and win to the Packers in the Wild Card 30-27 and lost to the in the Divisional Round to the Falcons 20-18.